andrewhinh/admirer/README.md

 # Description
 - A full-stack ML-powered website that utilizes users’ webcam feeds to answer open-ended questions requiring outside knowledge.
 - The MVP of the website was built by Andrew Hinh as a [top-25 final project](https://bit.ly/3h8CqlX) for the [FSDL 2022 course](https://bit.ly/3NYNf6v) in which only the deployment code was written.
 The project was continued by [The Transformees](#the-transformees) and won the `Most Promising Entry` prize for the [ZenML Month of MLOps Competition](https://bit.ly/3EmoCxv) in the [closing ceremony](https://bit.ly/3tsDi7V).
-The data management, model development, testing, and continual learning scripts were additionally developed in the alloted time.
+The data management, model development, testing, and continual learning scripts were additionally developed in the allotted time.

 ## Inference Pipeline
 <img width="1095" alt="Screenshot_2022-11-11_at_19 10 17" src="https://user-images.githubusercontent.com/40700820/202542190-d878937c-3095-4ed5-a0ea-3d109f61fe80.png">